getify/You-Dont-Know-JS/async & performance/apA.md

 } )
 ```

 `seq(..)` can either accept a sequence itself, as shown here, or a function.
-If a function, it's expected that the function when called will return a sequence, so the above could have been done with:
+If a function, it's expected that the function when called will return a sequence, so the preceding code could have been done with:

 ```js
 // ..